juleenek/Javascript-Projects/README.md

 <br />
 <br />
 ## 🌦&nbsp;&nbsp;&nbsp;Lab 6.
 Weather App (Pogodynka)
 The weather app searches for the current weather of the cities you entered.
 Data is fetched from openweathermap API.
-The search engine includes autocomplete as you enter the location. <br /><br /> Data is saved in localStorage.
+The search engine includes autocomplete as you enter the location. <br /><br /> By clicking on a weather location, a 24-hour weather chart for the location you clicked on will be displayed at the bottom.
+The chart was made using the chart.js library. <br /><br /> Data is saved in localStorage.
 You can add and remove cities.
 <br />
 <br />
 [See live](https://juleenek.github.io/Weather-app/)